Information about Torasemide

 Expert advice for Torasemide

-- Torasemide helps removes excess water from your body and lower blood pressure.
+- Torasemide helps remove excess water from your body and lowers blood pressure.

 - Take it in the morning with breakfast to avoid getting up at night to urinate.

 - Notify your doctor if you experience dizziness, tiredness, or muscle weakness that does not go away.

 - Take potassium supplements or potassium-rich diet (banana, spinach, coconut water, etc.) as Torasemide can decrease your potassium levels and lead to dehydration.